 What do I need to know?

 Comfortable, loose-fitting clothing made of soft material works best i.e. tracksuit/leggings/t-shirt.
-You will need warm socks and a blanket for relaxation.
+You will need warm socks and a blanket for relaxation if indoors.
 Bring some extra layers to keep warm.

 In general, yoga is suitable for all ages and abilities and can be adapted for most physical conditions.
 However, it is important to let me know of any health problems.
 This includes any major difficulties in the past, if you are currently dealing with the medical profession, or if you are on any medication.
 Health problems might include: